Cove Island Light: History

 The origin of the Imperial designation is not certain, but some historians speculate that because the towers were public construction built under the colonial administration while Canada was a self-governing colony of Britain, the name would assure at least some funding from the British Empire's Board of Trade.
 All six Imperial towers, along with a limestone lightkeeper's dwelling, were constructed by John Brown (builder) from Thorold, Ontario, a contractor and stonemason.

 The design aspects of the tower are virtually identical to those of the Point Clark Lighthouse, well described in a Government of Canada document.

 The lamp itself underwent several transformations starting with an Argand lamp fueled with sperm whale oil, then a flat wick coal oil lamp, replaced with an oil vapour light about 1900.
 Vapourized kerosene was burned to keep the beacon aglow.
 An on-site generator provided electricity during the 1950s and in 1971, an underwater power cable was laid from Tobermory to the island.

 The powerful "second order" Fresnel lens was manufactured by the Louis Saulter Company in Paris and installed by workmen from France inside the polygonal lantern with its three rows of rectangular glass panes.

 Similar in style to the other Imperial Towers lighthouses on Chantry Island, at Point Clark and on Griffith Island, Georgian Bay, the Cove Island lighthouse has five sets of stairs with 15 steps each, one set with 11 steps and the final curved iron stairway to the lamp room has nine steps (total: 95 steps).
 An iron door leads into the lamp room.
 The stone lightkeeper's cottage adjacent to the tower was built at the same time.
 The "new" lightkeepers house was built in 1970 a short distance from the tower.

-This lightstation was continuously manned from 1858 to 1991, making it the longest keeper-occupied light in Ontario.
+This lightstation was continuously staffed from 1858 to 1991, making it the longest keeper-occupied light in Ontario.

 The lighthouse tower, the original house and fog plant, a workshop, the assistant keeper's house and the modern lightkeeper's house make up the lightstation today.
 The light is currently a valuable aid to navigation operated by the Canadian Coast Guard; it is the only Imperial Tower that is still using the original Fresnel lens.
 Although the facility has been renovated, access to the island is restricted so tours are not available.
 Views from the ferry or a private boat are excellent.